amorilla42/cub3d/libs/MLX42/docs/Basics.md

 If you're curious as to how to configure a makefile with MLX42 here is a Makefile example from a project.
 Use this as a guide on how to compile MLX42 and use it in your application.

-First of all we need a makefile that can compile our program, below you can see a sample makefile:
+Before anything we need a makefile that can compile our program, below you can see a sample makefile:

 ```makefile
 NAME	:= Game